redbadger/awesome-badger/chriswhealy/sha256/implementation/README.md

 Now that words 0 to 15 of the message digest have been correctly populated, we can start a second loop to populate the remaining 48 words (16 to 63).

-When this second loop was initially written, a hard-coded iteration limit was used; however, this made unit testing tricky because I needed to test just a single iteration of the loop.
+When I initially wrote this second loop, I used a hard-coded iteration limit; however, this made unit testing tricky because I found I needed to test just a single iteration of the loop.
 Therefore, it turned out to be very convenient to pass the number of loop iterations as a function argument.
-This then allowed a unit test to be created that performed a single loop iteration without the need to change the function itself.
+This then allowed me to create a unit test that performed as many loop iterations as needed, without changing the function itself.

 Now that testing is complete and the coding works, it might be more intuitive to replace this argument with a hard-coded iteration value; however, it does no harm to keep this feature.